Skip to main content

 Autism is a spectrum, meaning it affects every person differently.
 The DSM-5 uses "levels" to describe the amount of support an individual might need:

-• Level 1: Requiring support (often referred to as "high-functioning").
+• Level 1: Requiring support (sometimes described as "low support needs").

 • Level 2: Requiring substantial support.